prapavan1987/W_S5_Challenge/README.md

 1. If you haven't already, install the [Eslint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) for VSCode.
 It will highlight syntax errors and problems right inside your editor, which saves tons of time.

 My job assisting you with local setup of the app is done!
-You will speak to our designer next.
+You will speak to our designer nenpmxt.

   ---